asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 #### The "MVP"

 The abuse of the term *Minimum Viable Product* (MVP) is a topic for its own post.
-However, I want to point out that I often see the term "MVP", used improperly, to make excuses why big batch projects and infrequent deliveries are necessary.
+However, I want to point out that I often see the term "MVP", used improperly, to make excuses for big batch projects and infrequent deliveries.

 ### Engineering Practices